khabbazian/l1ou/README.md

   Starting with version v1.22, the scores returned by "estimate\_shift\_configuration” function are for the non-normalized, original data.

+  Starting with version v1.25, the penalty term in AICc score considers the intercept as a free variable.
+The change only affects the final value of the AICc score.

 ### Install using the devtools package.
 ```